Silicon Valley Is Essential Watching For Crypto Fans

 The modern rise of video streaming and cloud computing rendered these services obsolete.
 Although they still exist, their usage has dwindled, and new services based on their protocols are gaining steam.

 In 2013, Stanford graduate Feross Aboukhadijeh developed the next generation of BitTorrent, called WebTorrent.
 Essentially BitTorrent running as a web extension, WebTorrent gained traction over the years, and by 2015, Netflix was heavily researching its use.
 There’s a good reason the streaming giant is interested in P2P streaming, because several startups are using the technology to disrupt its core business.

-Businesses like Livepeer, YouNow, the STREAM project, and POP Network are utilizing both WebTorrent and blockchain technology to transform video streaming into a more P2P-focused technology.
+Businesses like Livepeer, YouNow, the POP Network are utilizing both WebTorrent and blockchain technology to transform video streaming into a more P2P-focused technology.
 Each is preparing an ICO and they’re all gaining support from different factions around Silicon Valley.